-Deputy, suspect hurt in altercation in Memphis
+Deputy stabbed, suspect wounded in altercation in Memphis

 MEMPHIS, Tenn.
-(AP) - Authorities say a sheriff’s deputy and another person have been hurt in an altercation in Tennessee’s largest county.
+(AP) - Authorities say a sheriff’s deputy has been stabbed and another person has been shot in an altercation in Tennessee’s largest county.

+Shelby County Sheriff’s Office spokesman Anthony Buckner said a deputy approached a suspect in a recent assault on Monday morning in downtown Memphis.
+Buckner said the person stabbed the deputy, who then shot the suspect.

-The Shelby County Sheriff’s Office said on Twitter that a deputy has been taken to a hospital in non-critical condition.
-The sheriff’s office says a suspect has been transported to a hospital in critical condition.
+Buckner said the deputy has been taken to a hospital in non-critical condition.
+The sheriff’s office says the suspect has been transported to a hospital in critical condition.

-The Tennessee Bureau of Investigation is describing the situation on Twitter as an officer-involved shooting in downtown Memphis on Monday morning.
-It is not clear if the deputy or the other person has been shot.
-Authorities have blocked the street near the county courthouse building, which also includes government offices and a jail.
+The Tennessee Bureau of Investigation is investigating the situation.
+Authorities have blocked streets near the county courthouse building, which also includes government offices and a jail.

 TBI is expected to provide an update later Monday.